oschrenk/notes/company.md

 Each code that goes into production should be checked by a peer

 - having a **second set of eyes** look over code before it gets checked in catches bugs.
-- **good kind of peer pressure** knowing that a coworker, whose opionon matters to you will result in neater, better documented, and better organized code.
+- **good kind of peer pressure** knowing that a coworker, whose opinion matters to you will result in neater, better documented, and better organized code.
 - **spreading knowledge** in larger groups each person is responsible for a core component.
 With code review at least two people are familiar with the code

 Keep in mind